Why the processing method for cord blood matters

 The type of processing method being used doesn’t always enter the conversation on cord blood banking—but it should.
 Confusion can arise from the term processing, which cord blood banks use as a blanket description of everything that happens once the cord blood has arrived at their facilities.

 It is especially good idea to understand how cord blood is processed because there are a number of different processing methods available, which can affect the outcome of the collection.
 Most cord blood banks offer their customers no choice when it comes to the processing method their baby’s cord blood will undergo.
-At Cryo-Cell, we give parents the option of our standard and premium processing methods.
+At Cryo-Cell, we give parents two options.
+We have our standard and a premium processing methods.
 The former has been the time-tested industry standard since 1988, and the latter is a relatively new type of processing that has been proven better than the other methods.
 We are the only private cord blood bank with the ability to offer this premium processing method.

 Once the collection kit is received in the laboratory, the processing begins by testing the mother’s blood for infectious disease as required by federal regulations.
 At Cryo-Cell, we also aliquot a portion of the mother’s blood and freeze it in case future testing is ever required.